 As of December 31, 2015, Products Corporation had nil outstanding under the Amended Revolving Credit Facilities (excluding \$8.8 million of undrawn outstanding letters of credit).
-While the Amended Revolving Credit Facility currently provides for up to \$175.0 million of commitments, Products Corporation's ability to borrow funds under such facility is limited by a borrowing base determined relative to the value, from time to time, of eligible trade receivables and eligible inventory in the U.S. and the U.K. and eligible real property and equipment in the U.S. In January 2014, certain of Products Corporation's U.S.-domiciled subsidiaries acquired in the Colomer Acquisition (the "Colomer U.S. Subsidiaries") became additional guarantors under Products Corporation's Amended Term Loan Facility and Amended Revolving Credit Facility and the 53⁄4% Senior Notes Indenture.
-In January 2015 and May 2015, certain of Products Corporation's newly-formed U.S.-domiciled subsidiaries formed in connection with the CBB Acquisition (collectively, the "New U.S. Subsidiaries") became additional guarantors under such additional guarantors under such debt instruments.
-In connection with becoming guarantors, substantially all of the assets of such subsidiaries were pledged as collateral under Products Corporation's Amended Term Loan Facility and Amended Revolving Credit Facility, thereby increasing the value of the assets supporting the borrowing base under the Amended Revolving Credit Facility, thereby
+While the Amended Revolving Credit Facility currently provides for up to \$175.0 million of commitments, Products Corporation's ability to borrow funds under such facility is limited by a borrowing base determined relative to the value, from time to time, of eligible trade receivables and eligible inventory in the U.S. and the U.K. and eligible real property and equipment in the U.S. In January 2014, certain of Products Corporation's U.S.-domiciled subsidiaries acquired in the Colomer Acquisition (the "Colomer U.S. Subsidiaries") became additional guarantors under Products Corporation's newly-formed U.S.-domiciled subsidiaries in the Professional segment and certain of Products Corporation's newly-formed U.S.-domiciled subsidiaries formed in connection with the CBB Acquisition (collectively, the "New U.S. Subsidiaries") became additional guarantors under such debt instruments.
+In connection with becoming guarantors, substantially all of the assets of such subsidiaries were pledged as collateral under Products Corporation's Amended Term Loan Facility and Amended Revolving Credit Facility, thereby increasing the value of the assets supporting the borrowing base under the Amended Revolving Credit Facility.